-Based on its Global Code of Conduct, Nissan is committed to complying with the laws and regulations of all countries in which Nissan Group does business, as well as with international tax treaties and tax-related financial reporting rules.
+In line with its Global Code of Conduct, Nissan is committed to complying with the laws and regulations of all countries in which Nissan operates, as well as with international tax treaties and tax-related financial reporting rules.
 In order to conduct business properly and efficiently in many markets across the globe, Nissan established a documented tax policy from 2015.
-This document is continuously revised in order to keep up with the legislative and regulatory changes.
-This policy document includes details of the company's governance arrangements, tax risk management strategy and its approach to dealing with tax authorities, although it is currently not publicly available in full.
-Nissan is consistently fulfilling all tax disclosure requirements such as OECD Country-by-Country Reporting and other mandatory country-specific transparency requirements like those in Australia or the United Kingdom.
+The Policy is continuously revised in order to keep up with the legislative and regulatory changes.
+The Policy includes details of Nissan's governance arrangements, tax risk management strategy and its approach to dealing with tax authorities.
+Nissan is consistently fulfilling all tax disclosure requirements under domestic and international rules (such as OECD Country-by-Country Reporting) and other country-specific transparency requirements like those in Australia or the United Kingdom.
+Nissan effectively manages its tax risks by involving the Tax Department into key business decisions.
+Nissan's Tax Department collaborates with and supports other functions to ensure tax implications are properly evaluated and addressed in operational and strategic decision-making on a timely basis.
+Input from the Tax Department is particularly critical in relation to transactions, restructurings, legal entity modifications, and other business changes, as necessary to support Nissan's business strategy.
+Through a formal delegation of authority process, the Tax Department validates key business decisions from a tax perspective, thereby ensuring the tax strategy is aligned with the wider business objectives, in a consistent and timely manner.

-Nissan effectively manages its tax risks by providing tax input into key business decisions.
-Nissan's Tax Department collaborates with and supports other functions to ensure tax implications are properly evaluated and addressed in operational and strategic decision-making.
-In particular in relation to transactions, restructurings, legal entity modifications, and other business changes, as necessary to support Nissan's business strategy.
-Through the delegation of authority process, the tax function validates key business decisions from a tax perspective, thereby ensuring the tax strategy is aligned with the wider business objectives, in a consistent manner.
-Nissan applies established international standards like OECD principles to its dealings between the companies within the group.
-Intercompany transactions are priced on an arm's-length basis, which means that Nissanrelated entities trade with each other as if they were unrelated.
+Nissan applies established international standards (such as those championed by the OECD) to its dealings between the companies within the group.
+Intercompany transactions are priced on an arm's-length basis, which means that Nissan entities trade with each other as if they were independent entities.

 Nissan is transparent about its approach to tax.
-Nissan aims to pay the appropriate amount of taxes in the jurisdictions in which it operates, and to avoid tax-related interest payments and penalties for failure to comply.
+Nissan aims to pay the appropriate amount of taxes in the jurisdictions in which it operates, and to avoid tax-related interest payments and penalties for failure to comply with local and international tax rules.

 The CFO reviews and approves the tax strategy.
 The Global Head of Tax and the CFO update annually the Board of Directors on Nissan's tax risks and adherence to its tax strategy.